exercism/DEPRECATED.rikki-ruby-analyzer/README.md

 }'
 ```

-_Note: to get a string that is formatted nicely paste a heredoc into IRB.
-It will
+_Note: to get a string that is formatted nicely, paste a heredoc into IRB and copy the string that
-escape things nicely._
+is returned.
+It will be escaped correctly._

 ## Testing locally